Research & Analysis Wing: Formation of R&AW in 1968 to present

-Additional child agencies

-Slowly other child agencies such as the Radio Research Center and the Electronics and Technical Services (ETS) were added to R&AW in the 1970s and 1995s.
-In 1963, Kao had persuaded the Government to set up the Aviation Research Centre (ARC).
-The ARC's main purpose was aerial reconnaissance.
-ARC was made permanent in 1971.
-It replaced the Indian Air Force's old reconnaissance aircraft, and by the mid-1970s, R&AW, through the ARC, had high quality aerial pictures of the installations along the Chinese and Pakistani borders.

-In the 1970s, the Special Frontier Force (SFF) moved under R&AW from Intelligence Bureau (IB) and was tasked to train Bengali rebels.
-In 1977, R&AW's operations and staff were dramatically cut under the premiership of Morarji Desai, which hurt the organisation's capabilities with the shutting of entire sections of R&AW, like its Information Division.
-These cuts were reduced following Gandhi's return.
-In 2004, National Technical Research Organisation (NTRO) was setup by Government of India as a super-feeder agency for technical intelligence.

-While the exact nature of the operations conducted by NTRO is classified, it is believed that it deals with research on imagery and communications using various platforms.

-International operations
+International Operations

-The known activities and operations of R&AW, by country:
+The known activities and international operations of R&AW, by country:

 Africa

 South Africa and Namibia

 R&AW trained the intelligence officers of many independent African countries and assisted the anti-apartheid struggles in South Africa and Namibia.
 Retired R&AW officers were deputed to work in training institutes of intelligence agencies of some African states.

 Senegal

-R&AW was one of the primary agencies that provided the information about Ravi Pujari, being located in Senegal.
-This information was then provided to Senegalese authorities, who arrested Pujari and deported him to India.
+R&AW was one of the primary agencies that provided the information about Ravi Pujari being located in Senegal.
+This information was provided to Senegalese authorities, who arrested Pujari and deported him to India.
 He was formally arrested at Kempegowda International Airport by Karnataka Police.